MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 ---
 title: The Changelog
-description: New Windows 10 features for Insider Preview builds in the Fast ring
+description: New Windows 10 features for Insider Preview builds in the Dev Channel.
 author: lizap
 manager: dougkim
 ms.tgt_pltfrm: na